joshsbloom/QuantGenSandbox/projects/modelingFixedRandom/modeling_fixed_and_random_effects.md

 **a.
 Heatmaps**
 - Use `ggplot2` to make **8×12 heatmaps** of OD for each plate.
 - Color wells using the **viridis** scale.
-- Look for visually obvious plate- or position-dependent effects.
+- Are there any visually obvious plate- or position-dependent effects?
 - Make additional similarly structured heatmaps showing **experimenter by well position** and **treatment by well position**.

 **b.
 Publication-ready 3-panel figure**